Skip to content

 A language model is pre-selected for you in each chat by default.
 You can start chatting immediately without selecting a model, but you can adjust the model selection as needed.

-You can also adjust the model selection during the chat.
+You can adjust the model selection at any time during the chat.
 For example, you can use the "Regenerate" action to generate answers with different models and compare or combine them for optimal results.

 Model Status

-For each model, you see the current status.
+For each model, you see the current status in the chat configuration.
 Models with the status available are ready for use.

 StatusDescription